New product development

-3.1 Start by defining a basic specification (‘spec’) for the product.
+3.1 Define a basic specification (‘spec’) for the product.
 List the features and how they translate into specific requirements.

-3.2 Make sure you have a unique selling proposition (‘USP’) - a reason for customers to switch over to your product.
+3.2 Make sure you have a unique selling proposition (‘USP’).
+This is a reason for customers to switch to your product.

-- Ask yourself what will make customers choose your product over a rival’s.
+- What will make customers choose your product over a rival’s?

 3.3 Plan the design of your product.
 This can be crucial to its success.

-- Use in-house or external designers and get them to sign confidentiality agreements.
+- Get external designers to sign confidentiality agreements.

 3.4 Pencil in a launch date.

-- If you need any approvals or certification (eg for any electrical product), book the product tests.
-Ask if the approvals body can also test your prototype to identify any problems early on.
+- If you need approvals or certification (eg for an electrical product), book the product tests.
+Ask if the approvals body can test your prototype to identify any problems earlier.

 3.5 Decide on the likely selling price for the product.
 Based on this, work out what your maximum unit cost of production can be.

-- Many new products are based on achieving cost reduction.
-The aim is to provide the same quality of product at a lower price and with better profit margins.
+- The business case for many new products is one of cost reduction.
+The aim is to provide the same quality product at a lower price and with better margins.

 3.6 Estimate volumes and delivery demands.

-- If you will sell the new product in volume, it is important to achieve a low unit cost of production.
+If you wish to sell in volume, aim to achieve a low unit cost.
 To do this, you may have to invest heavily in the development stage.

 4.1 Every new product needs a product champion to lead the team.

-This individual should regard the product as his or her ‘baby’.
+This individual should regard the product as their baby.

-- Without such a champion, the project will lack the passion and perseverance needed to overcome the inevitable setbacks.
+- Without a champion, the project will lack the perseverance to overcome setbacks.

-- Give the team leader the authority to run the project (within an agreed budget and timetable), without interference.
+- Give the team leader authority to run the project (within an agreed budget and timetable), without continual interference.

-4.2 Create a team with all the skills needed to make the project a success (see 1.1).
+4.2 Create a team with the skills needed to make the project a success (see 1.1).

-- Involving a complete team from the start allows people to work in parallel, reducing the overall development lead time.Without this approach, problems can remain hidden until late in the day.
+- Forming a team allows people to work in parallel, reducing development time.Without this approach, problems can remain hidden until late in the day.

 - Involve key customers, if appropriate.

-- Involve any suppliers that will provide key components of the product.
+- Involve suppliers that will provide key components of the product.

-4.3 Make sure all the team members are agreed about the main objectives that are based on the basic spec (see 3.1).
+4.3 Make sure team members agree the main objectives based on the spec (see 3.1).

 4.4 Be prepared for negativity and keep the team motivated.

-- If anyone is unco-operative or has a ‘can’t-do’ attitude, this will have a negative effect on the rest of the team.
-Avoid including such a person in the first place.
+- If anyone has a ‘can’t do’ attitude, this can have a corrosive influence on the team.

 - Most projects go through a honeymoon period, while you are generating ideas.
 Putting these ideas into practice can be a long and tiring process.

-- Make it clear that there will be failures along the way, so individuals are neither afraid of making mistakes, nor depressed by setbacks when they occur.
+- Make it clear that there will be failures along the way.
+Team members should not be afraid of making mistakes, nor depressed by setbacks when they occur.